socialtables/offload/README.md

 ## Cleanup

+In general, `offload` jobs have to clean up after themselves -- which is to say any resources used by a job should be disposed of by the job itself.
+There is one exception: `offload` provides a temporary directory for the common case of working with a few files.

-In general, `offload` jobs have to clean up after themselves -- however, `offload` does provide a temporary directory as a workspace.
-This is the `OFFLOAD_WORKSPACE` environment variable for jobs spawned as separate processes, or `this.workspace` for jobs implemented as Javascript functions.
+The workspace is a randomly-named temporary location in the operating system's default temporary directory; `offload` creates a new one for each job and ensures it is deleted after the job ends.
+It can be accessed through the `OFFLOAD_WORKSPACE` environment variable for jobs spawned as separate processes, or `this.workspace` for jobs implemented as Javascript functions.